mailgun/documentation/source/api-mailinglists.rst

 Parameter                Type         Description
 =====================    =========    ============================================================================================================
-created_at               string       Date/Time that the request was initiated download_url             array        `csv` and `json` representation of the download link for the results of the list validation id                       string       list name given when the list was initially created quantity                 integer      number of total items in the list to be validated records_processed        integer      de-duplicated total of validated email addresses status                   string       current state of the list validation request summary                  array        nested count results for `deliverable`, `do_not_send`, `undeliverable` and `unknown` statuses risk                     array        nested count results for `high`, `low`, `medium` or `unknown` risk assessment results
+created_at               string       Date/Time that the request was initiated download_url             array        `csv` and `json` representation of the download link for the results of the list verification id                       string       list name given when the list was initially created quantity                 integer      number of total items in the list to be verified records_processed        integer      de-duplicated total of verified email addresses status                   string       current state of the list verification request summary                  array        nested count results for `deliverable`, `do_not_send`, `undeliverable` and `unknown` statuses risk                     array        nested count results for `high`, `low`, `medium` or `unknown` risk assessment results
 =====================    =========    ============================================================================================================

-Cancel mailing list validation:
+Cancel mailing list verification:

+.. note:: Our Email Validation service has been renamed to Email Verification service.
+While the names are different, nothing within our codebase has changed to cause a disruption in service.

 .. include:: samples/delete-list-validation.rst